the

 cameras like the course by the Canadian photographer Pierre Groulx (in

-negative, The print", unfortunately to French readers, they have
+The print", unfortunately to French readers, they have never been

-never been translated into French, but they are available in German)
+translated into French, but they are available in German) you probably

-you probably know that a very classical view camera setup consists in
+know that a very classical view camera setup consists in tilting the

-tilting the whole camera downward with all movements zeroed, like with
+whole camera downward with all movements zeroed, like with a

-a conventional 35mm or medium format camera, then applying a rear
+conventional 35mm or medium format camera, then applying a rear backward

-backward tilt to avoid unwanted convergence of vertical lines.
-This is
+tilt to avoid unwanted convergence of vertical lines.
+This is in fact an

-in fact an indirect rear rise combined with an equivalent front
+indirect rear rise combined with an equivalent front tilt, you can

 rear rise capabilities with a very flexible bellows.
 You guess the